 When it comes to written sources, however, relatively little is known.
 The limited sources that have survived a lenghty amount of time, are very often from cultures that had some form of connection with Europe.
 Either through trade, through conquest, or through religious connections.
 The fact that these sources are the often the only ones remaining is not coincidental.
 While the historic loss of the Library of Alexandria in 48 BC and the recent loss of South Africa’s Jagger Library in a fire -which caused an even greater destruction of unique African manuscripts- were incidental, the destruction of the famous libraries of Timbuktu was done on purpose to destroy Africa’s unique literature and with it its identity.

-However, when it comes to literature several researchers and writers argue that possibly the most influential event is not the older traditions and changes, such as the Nigerian market literature, the writings of the Amharic writings, or even the ancient Egyptian myths, but the traumatic encounter with Europe and colonialism.
-Several of the leading writers from the continent use postcolonialism in their books, to raise awareness about new identities, and what problems modern times might bring.
+Because of this active destruction, most that is left of ancient literary styles can be directly connected to the oral traditions.
+Over the decades, this practice evolved and folktale-rhytms have now formed the roots of several types of prose and poetry on the African continent.
+However, when it comes to literature several researchers and writers argue that possibly the most influential event is not the older traditions and changes -such as the Nigerian market literature, the writings of the Amharic writings, or even the ancient Egyptian myths- but the traumatic encounter with Europe and colonialism.
+Several of the leading writers from the continent use postcolonialism in their books, to raise awareness about new identities and what problems modern times might bring.

-The books that take place on the African continent, that I have read at least, are often truly beautiful, but also rather heavy.
+The books that take place on the African continent -the onesI have read at least- are often truly beautiful, but also rather heavy.
 Loaded with lessons about life and history, every single one is worth your time and some space on your bookshelves.
 So choose the country, and see where you can travel to from the comfort of your couch.

 To read about other continents, and find out about different countries, return to Read Around the World.